AIRY AND ASPIRATIONAL

 The Hart Residence is a timeless masterpiece envisioned by the acclaimed architects A. Quincy Jones and Whitney R. Smith in 1950.
 This Quincy Jones Mid Century Modern home is a testament to the innovative spirit of its time, standing as an early exemplar of the Mutual Housing Association homes of Brentwood’s Crestwood Hills.
 With a unique modernist architectural style that blends simplicity with sophistication, the Hart Residence strays from the mundane and embraces the extraordinary.

-The meticulous restoration of the Hart Residence has ensured that the home’s distinctive attributes have been preserved and brought back to their original glory.
+The meticulous restoration of the Hart Residence has ensured that this A. Quincy Jones home’s distinctive attributes have been preserved and brought back to their original glory.
 Among these is the striking sloping roofline with an integral carport, a feature distinct to this model and others in the tract.
 Inside, the Douglas fir plywood built-ins, a hallmark of this architectural style, have been carefully reconstructed, offering both aesthetic appeal and functional value.

 Read More » »